Winston Science Fiction: Background

 Juvenile science fiction hard covers had been published for some time prior to the beginning of the Winston series, most notably the Tom Swift series published from 1910 to 1941.
 However, as the Tom Swift series declined, and the economic pressures of World War II escalated, juvenile offerings became slim.

 The Winston Publishing Company had a history of publishing material for youth since the early part of the 20th century, such as the Young People's Library and The Forward Series for Boys and Girls.
 After the publication of Robert A. Heinlein's Rocket Ship Galileo in 1947 revived the juvenile science fiction market, The Winston Publishing Company decided to develop a juvenile science fiction series that would be set apart from the pulp fiction of its time.
 Known and respected SF authors were hired, and each novel was to include a factual foreword explaining the science and technology referenced in the novel.
 The publisher's announcement of the series in Publishers Weekly clearly outlines the goals of the series:

 Five compelling tales designed TO SELL to the expanding science fiction market!
 Only writers who have won the respect of the science fiction audience have been signed to write these accurate yet absorbing books.
 Each contains an explanation of new terms and a discussion of its scientific aspects. ...
 For all ages.

 History

 The series began in 1952 with the publication of the first 5 books: Earthbound by Milton Lesser, Find the Feathered Serpent by Evan Hunter, Marooned on Mars by Lester del Rey, Son of the Stars by Raymond Jones, and Five Against Venus by Philip Latham.
 Later in the year a second group of five novels were added to the series: Sons of the Ocean Deeps by Bryce Walton, Mists of Dawn by Chad Oliver, Rocket Jockey by Phillip St. John, Islands in the Sky by Arthur Clarke, and Vault of the Ages by Poul Anderson.
 Each book was an original written especially for the Winston series, and marketed for the juvenile audience.

 Literary significance and reception

 Differing from static characters like Tom Swift and the Lucky Starr series the Winston heroes show dynamic growth and character development throughout their novels and series.
-This fact has contributed to the lasting influence of the series on its readers, creating accessible role models for young readers.